Cardiovascular surgeons Alberto Pochettino, M.D. (right), and Richard C. Daly, M.D.

 Mayo Clinic's general thoracic surgery practice began in 1915.
 Many surgical innovations still employed throughout the world were developed by general thoracic surgeons at Mayo Clinic in Rochester, Minnesota.

 Since 1993, Mayo Clinic has routinely surveyed its general thoracic surgery patients.
 Results have been consistent with 98 percent of patients saying they would return to Mayo Clinic for surgery, and 99 percent recommending Mayo Clinic to their family and friends.

-Mayo Clinic in Rochester offers a three-year, Thoracic Surgery Residency Program that offers:
+Mayo Clinic's three-year Thoracic Surgery Residency offers:

-- Comprehensive exposure to a large volume of pathology and surgical cases in general thoracic surgery, surgery for adult-acquired cardiac disease and congenital cardiac disease
+- Comprehensive exposure to a large volume of pathology and surgical cases in general thoracic surgery, surgery for adult-acquired cardiac disease and congenital cardiac disease.

-- Preoperative consultations and evaluation of all disease entities
+- Preoperative consultations and evaluation of all disease entities.

-- A professional and collegial atmosphere between medical and surgical specialties in all areas of medicine
+- A professional and collegial atmosphere between medical and surgical specialties in all areas of medicine.

 Joint Surgery and Thoracic Surgery Program

 Mayo Clinic in Minnesota offers a Joint Surgery and Thoracic Surgery Program, known as the fast-track 4+3 program, which makes residents eligible for certification through the American Board of Surgery and the American Board of Thoracic Surgery.
 After completing the seven years of training, the resident has comprehensive exposure to both general surgery and cardiothoracic surgery.